ruc-data-viz/codespaces-tutorial/README.md

 Note that codespaces have some limitations, especially when using VSCode in the web.
 See VSCode's [page](https://code.visualstudio.com/docs/remote/codespaces) for more details.

+One limitation is that using codespaces in a browser might make viewing plots difficult.
+If using codespaces in a browser, you will need to view plots in Jupyter or save them as files rather than view them by spawning new windows in Python.

 ## Codespaces in this Class

 In this class, you are expected to know how to set up a local development environment yourself.
 This is so that you can (1) understand all the required tools that help your programs run under the hood and (2) be ready to build your own development environments using more advanced tools like Docker, or even Codespaces later on.
 When you build these environments, you provide tools like Docker and Codespaces all the commands needed to automate all the set up that goes into standing up a development environment.
 Having done this manually ensures that you are qualified to do it automatically via those tools!